benkats14/Cyber-Security/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+What aspect of security do load balancers protect?
+What is the advantage of a jump box?

 Availablity// We use SSH private key, and jumbox acts as a gateway to the other Vm on your created network.
 This is advantageous cuase it funnels all traffic through jumpbox only secure connections from allowed ip address using a SSH key.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.

 What does Filebeat watch for?
 Filebeat watches for log files/locations and collects log events.

 What does Metricbeat record?
 Can install on your servers to periodically collect metrics from the operating system and from services running on the server.

 The configuration details of each machine may be found below.